sven-friedel/fin-product-value-insights/README.md

 * **Relational Joins:** Successfully merging four disparate datasets (Fact and Dimension tables) to enrich the transaction data with customer demographics and card metadata.
 * **RFM Logic Implementation:** Using `MAX(transaction_date)` and `DATE_DIFF` functions to programmatically calculate the **Recency** score—a metric critical for marketing effectiveness.
-* **Utilization Rate Calculation:** Implementing the formula `SUM(Transaction Amount) / Credit Limit` for various cohorts to assess the optimization of card features and spending limits.
 * **Window Functions (Optional):** Leveraging `LAG()` and `PARTITION BY card_id` to calculate **Transaction Velocity** (time between transactions), which can be analyzed for high-frequency user profiles.

 ### 5. 📊Visualizations & Final Deliverable

-The final output is the **RFM Segmenter Dashboard**, a tool that allows product managers to isolate customer segments for precise targeting.
+The final output is the **[Card Customer Dashboard](https://public.tableau.com/app/profile/sven.friedel/viz/Dashboard_17676766705190/CardCustomerDashboard)**, a tool that allows product managers to isolate customer segments for precise targeting.

 * **RFM Segment Matrix:** A heat map showing the number of customers and their average spending for each RFM group (e.g., Champions, Potential Loyalist, Can’t Lose Them).
-* **Spending Profile Treemap:** A drill-down visualization that displays the most popular MCCs for any selected customer segment, driving cross-sell strategies.
+* **Spending Preferences:** A drill-down visualization that displays the most popular Merchants for any selected customer segment, driving cross-sell strategies.
-* **Product Profitability Analysis:** A comparison of key metrics (Average Transaction Count, CLV Proxy) across different card tiers to inform rewards budget allocation.
+* **Card Brand Profitability Analysis:** A comparison of all offered Card Brands (Mastercard, Visa, Amex and Discover) across different Customer Segments to inform rewards budget allocation.